surebot/Eventline/readme.md

 **Lightweight**
 Eventline is the Router in the ERA (Event Source, Router, Action) Architecture.
 It's a lightweight complement to your own custom code or frameworks such as a Botpress or Botkit rather than yet another bot framework.

+If you don't believe us, It has 3 dependencies in total.

 **Stateless**
 Everything is built to promote a stateless architecture, each action and middleware built